itsvenuhere/LongestCommonSubstring/README.md

 ## Installing

 The service written in Java leveraging the Spring Boot framework.
-Developers can use any IDE, you can run
+Developers can use any IDE to view and/or modify the code.

 ```
-mvn eclipse:eclipse
+mvn clean install spring-boot:run
 ```
-in the project folder to provision the project for Eclispe.
+in the project folder to build and deploy the code with built-in tomcat.

 ## Building